nikkijuk/growth-mindset-coach/README.md

 - users can sync their data with remote sources like own employer
 - manual sync or automatic sync
-- example: Company X has trust relationship to person Y and gets automatic synced information
+- example: Company X has trust relationship to person Y and provides api to receive synced information (async or sync, everything goes)

 ### Data

+- S3 with blob of json per user is simplest possible storage as data is used by single user and there's no need for ACID properties
-- GraphQl + graph data store could be ideal here
+- GraphQl + graph data store could also work well, but might not provide any benefits over json blob
+- relational database is not very practical here

 ### Code editing